juji-io/datalevin/doc/server.md

 be the payload.
 The default payload format is type `2`, using [nippy](https://github.com/ptaoussanis/nippy) serialization.

-nippy format produces smaller bytes size with faster speed, but it only works with Clojure code.
-If a client needs to be written for other languages, transit is a better choice as it is based on JSON.
+nippy format produces smaller bytes with faster speed, but it only works with Clojure code.
+If a client needs to be written for other languages, transit is a better choice.
 The server accepts either format just as well.
 Other format may be added in the future if necessary.

 The command messages are Clojure maps, e.g. `{:type :list-databases :args []}`.
 The command responses are also Clojure maps. e.g. `{:type :command-complete :results